nicooolegyc0310/BeautyCare/README.md

 ## Overview
 **BeautyCare** is a Django-based e-commerce management system that facilitates the management of makeup product listings, purchase orders, and user accounts.
 It provides an admin interface for managing products and orders, and a user-friendly interface for browsing, filtering, and purchasing products.

+### Key Feature: ChatGPT Integration

+BeautyCare leverages **OpenAI's ChatGPT** to provide users with the latest beauty trends.
+It fetches beauty news using ChatGPT, saving it to the database for each user and displaying it on their dashboard.
+This feature adds an AI-driven, dynamic content experience, keeping users informed about recent beauty trends and industry updates.

 ## Features

 - **Admin Interface**: Manage products, categories, and orders through Django’s built-in admin panel.